About the College System in California

 Transferring to Private and Out-of-State Schools

-Although SMC has not established articulations with private schools as extensively as with the UC and CSU schools, students can review the agreements we have with private California, out-of-state, and International colleges by going to the Articulation button found on our Transfer Center Articulation website.
+Although SMC has not established articulations with private schools as extensively as with the UC and CSU schools, students can review the agreements we have with private California, out-of-state, and International colleges by going on our Transfer Center Articulation website

 Is an Associate’s Degree required for transfer?

 No, an Associate’s degree is not required for transfer to most universities.
 Instead, the universities are more concerned about major preparation and general education courses.
-In many cases, students can do both; complete their Associate’s degree as well as their requirements for transfer since there can be substantial overlap of requirements.
+In many cases, students can do both; complete their Associate’s degree as well as their requirements for transfer since there can be substantial overlap of courses.
 The CSU schools have a special Associate’s Degree program (ADT) designed for transfer students.
-To see the options available, please visit the Transfer Center website.
+To see the options available, please visit the SMC ADT website.

 What if I am undecided on my major course of study?

 It is common for new students to be undecided on their majors or academic goals.
 Counselors can assist students in formulating realistic plans.
 Students are advised to use other campus resources such as the Career Center to help them in their decision making.